Lassie Online

 Vieira took his stage surname from his aunt, dancer Ruby Keeler.

 If you always thought "Porky" and "Pugsley" on the 1964 television series The Addams Family looked a little bit alike, you weren't mistaken.
 Joey Vieira and Ken Weatherwax are half brothers.
-(And yes, Ken Weatherwax is related to Rudd Weatherwax; he is the son of Rudd Weatherwax's brother Mac.)
+(And yes, Ken Weatherwax is related to Rudd Weatherwax; he is the son of Rudd Weatherwax's brother Mac, and therefore cousins with Rudd's son Bob and grandson Robert.)

 Tommy Rettig and Jon Provost appeared together in the movie version of Edna Ferber's So Big four years before Jon Provost was chosen for the role of Timmy.